Uncle Teddy (Bob's Burgers): Plot

 Bob and Linda go out of town to a burger convention attended by Bob's online burger forum friends.
 Teddy volunteers to watch the kids when they cannot find a suitable sitter.

-While ordering them take out at Reggie's Deli, Tina becomes enamored with the delivery boy, Jonas.
+While ordering take-out at Reggie's Deli, Tina becomes enamored with the delivery boy, Jonas.
 He gives her a ride back to the restaurant on his moped.
 Teddy, who bonds with Gene and Louise and encourages the kids to call him "Uncle Teddy", thinks this is unsafe.
 Jonas convinces Tina to let him and his friends hang out at Bob's Burgers after hours and get free food.
 When Teddy discovers Jonas and his friends in the restaurant, he kicks them out; Tina is embarrassed and angered.
 Jonas tells Tina to meet them at the lighthouse and to bring them more "free" burgers.
 Teddy grounds Tina, but she sneaks out to meet the boys at the lighthouse.

 Tina finds that Jonas' interests and habits are aggravating to her and to his friends.
 In an effort to appear "cool", Jonas suggests they break into the lighthouse.
 A park ranger arrives just as Tina gets inside.
 Jonas flees, but the ranger catches the other boys.
 Tina tries to hide, but her moans give her away, and she is caught too.

 Meanwhile, Bob and Linda check into the hotel for the convention and learn that the other attendees hate Bob.
 Due to his lack of experience in online communication, the others mistook his frequent jokes and posts to be insults.
 Bob tries to explain that he likes them and didn't intend for his posts to be insulting, but the other attendees refuse to accept him and snub him.
 Attempting to cheer him up, Linda suggests that they enjoy the hotel and its amenities together.
 However, the other attendees continue to harass them as they wait for their turn at the hot tub.
 When the attendees complain to the management, Bob and Linda retaliate by dumping mayonnaise and relish into the hot tub.
 They are kicked out of the hotel, but Bob and Linda agree to leave anyway.

 After speaking to the deli owner, Teddy, Gene, and Louise go to the lighthouse and spot Tina in the back of the squad car.
 Teddy is able to negotiate with the ranger, and she is let go.
 Tina apologizes to Teddy and thanks him.
 They see Jonas sneaking back to get his moped, but Teddy is furious that Jonas had only been using Tina all this time and he throws Jonas' moped into the sea but instantly regrets it since it wasn’t really all a big deal.

 Bob and Linda return early and call Teddy to let him know.
 Teddy plans to race back to the restaurant with the kids, but Bob and Linda spot him at the beach from their car.

 The kids cooperate with Teddy and go to bed to assuage their parents.
 Tina finally calls him "Uncle Teddy".